brittanyokorie/data-science/README.md

 # data-science
-this is for data science certification
+this is for data science certification.